DanKim0213/Today-I-Learned/FE/TypeScript/cheatsheet-of-handbook.md

 # Cheatsheet of Handbook

-written from the perspective of **use-case**, based on [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html)
+written from the perspective of **use-case**, based on [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/intro.html) and [Do's and Don'ts](https://www.typescriptlang.org/docs/handbook/declaration-files/do-s-and-don-ts.html)

 Table of Content:

 1. What is TypeScript?
 1. How does TypeScript automatically infer types?
 1. How do we use TypeScript in Functions?
-1. Modules
+1. Conclusion

 Out of Discussion: